No one should feel that they are not welcome to play in BUCS competitions or programmes.

 One problem faced for students with a disability is they are unaware of the opportunities for them to play sport.
 At BUCS we want to help students find a sport or activity that is right for them.

-BUCS currently offers: para- athletics, para-swimming, adaptive rowing, para-track cycling, wheelchair tennis, para-powerlifting, para-taekwondo, para-triathlon and wheelchair basketball.
+BUCS currently offers: para- athletics, para-badminton, para-swimming, adaptive rowing, para-track cycling, wheelchair tennis, para-powerlifting, para-taekwondo, para-triathlon and wheelchair basketball.

 Every student no matter their background and beliefs should feel included and accepted when taking part in BUCS.

 We do work focusing on students from black and minority ethinics groups and LGBT+ students to help make then feel safe and included in our programmes.